RickStrahl/BlogPosts/2018-10/Using-Browser-Sync-To-Synchronize-Server-Side-Code/UsingBrowserSyncToSynchronizeServerSideCode.md

 So for 'real' code changes you're still going to have some manual cycling time.
 But that's probably OK.
 The time consuming stuff usually revolves around the fiddly HTML and CSS manipulation and that's where browser-sync can really help make you more productive.

 ### Caveats
 I've been using Browser Sync for a while now and while it works pretty good it does get 'stuck' every once in a while.
-It usally starts by the browser taking a long time to refresh a page or navigate to a new one.
+Iusuallyly starts by the browser taking a long time to refresh a page or navigate to a new one.
 It doesn't happen very often, but it does happen enough to mention it here.
 Incidentally I see the same thing happening with the WebPack dev server in Angular.
 These tools are pretty hacky in how they intercept traffic and refresh so I'm not surprised that the Web Socket connection gets flakey in some situations.
 In fact, I'm rather surprised how well it works if anything.

 Once I see the browser navigating slowly or refreshing really slowly I simply kill the console window that's running the browser-sync code and I re-run `DO browsersync` from the FoxPro command line to start a new instance.